LucaCasola/DungeonGame/README.md

 ## Required Features
 - [x] One game level (map).
 - [ ] At least 10 objects.
 These objects can be Unreal basic shapes, assets available in the Start Content folder or one of the Unreal template projects.

+1. Elevator
+2. Coin
+3. Skeleton
+4. Torch
+5. Drop Door

 - Note:
 a.
 Having 10 instances of the same object (e.g., a chair) does not fulfill the 10 objects requirement.